sheridp2/React-Chat/README.md

 # React-Chat
-Simple chat app built in React
+Simple chat app built in React using Firebase